TranThanhTuan2509/UR10_drawing_simulation/README.md

 - In coppeliaSim you have to set letter-waypoints for each letter and make sure it's corresponding with waypoint-variables in matlab.
 - Here is a picture of all letters' waypoints in coppeliaSim:
 ![image](https://github.com/TranThanhTuan2509/UR10_drawing_simulation/assets/119112296/3113c777-7a84-44d2-af2f-75e67f9ff3d7)
-- It looks little wierd, right?
 - Don't forget to connect coppeliaSim-API with matlab.

 # Result
 ![image](https://github.com/TranThanhTuan2509/UR10_drawing_simulation/assets/119112296/64b40dea-0e49-42d9-b9da-2f7fb8017fa4)

-- Ink is smeared while drawing the letter. i hope this can help you .
-Thanks for reading my project.
+- Ink is smeared while drawing the letter. take it as a reference .
+- Thanks for reading my project.